alenweiter/ams/README.md

-# AMS
+#
-Repository for the group "WeLoveCode" - Group 10
+Welcome to group 10's repository

+The final assignement can be found [here](hackathon)

-The group members are:
+Group members are:

 Charlotte Schmitt,
 Bianca Zordan,